alazaroc/blog-web-code/_posts/en/2026-02-04-finops-on-aws.md

 > I did not want another dashboard.
 I wanted clear project-level signals delivered automatically, so I would actually act on them.
 {: .prompt-info }

+This article is based on my hands-on experience applying FinOps practices across AWS accounts and building a simple way to make cost visibility and governance easier to maintain over time.

 So I built **aws-finops-toolkit**: a serverless toolkit to automate visibility, governance, and reporting.

 ### What it includes